 Though it works, it takes a while for some to start to see results.

-Hair loss is usually thought as a problem that affects only men, but many women experience hair thinning and loss as they age, too.
+Hair loss is usually thought of as a problem that affects only men, but many women experience hair thinning and loss as they age, too.
 There are many reasons why someone might start to lose hair, but regardless of the cause, it can wreak havoc on a woman’s self-esteem and confidence.

 It’s important to consider the type of hair loss you’re experiencing to identify the best product for your needs.